BHS177/websiteSNIPPO/README.md

 - Select the "Codespaces" tab.
 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

+## What technologies are used for this project?

+This project is built with .

+- Vite
+- TypeScript
+- React
+- shadcn-ui
+- Tailwind CSS

 ## How can I deploy this project?